rafaelfe/pomo/README.md

 ## How to install
 macOS:
 * Download the latest stable release [here](https://github.com/rafaelfe/pomo/releases/download/1.0/pomo.macOS.v1.0.zip).
-* Unzip it,
+* Unzip it.
-* Enable third-party applications on the System Settings:
-** Go to macOS System Settings -> Security & Privacy -> General tab -> Allow apps downloaded from: Appstore
-* Right-click to open.
+* Double-click to open.
+* As I'm not an [identified Apple Developer](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac), a warning message will appear.
+* Dismiss/Cancel the warning message.
 * Right-click to open again.
+* Click "Open" on the next warning message.
 * Move it to the Applications folder and enjoy.

-## How to build
-## Roadmap
+Any questions or feedback please write me on [Twitter](https://twitter.com/rafaelfe) or via email r(at)rafaelfe.com.